Single domestic payments and single international payments are concepts defined in the Open Banking Standards.

 There are a range of possible payment statuses that inform you of the progress of a payment.
 If a payment fails, the payment status can tell you why.

-In addition to payment statuses, the errors that the Payments API can return can tell you why a payment doesn't work.
+In addition to payment statuses, the errors that the Payments API returns include reasons why a payment doesn't work.